Automated tuning and characterization of single-electron and single-hole transistor charge sensors: Tuning Protocol

-Through this analysis, we estimate several key parameters of the SET, as shown in Table~\ref{tab:parameter_table}.
-The lever arm $\alpha$ is given by the ratio of the half height and the width of a Coulomb diamond.
-The addition voltage, charging energy, and capacitances are determined based on the Constant Interaction model, where the total capacitance of a single dot is the sum of the gate, source, and drain capacitances \cite{leo_dot,Hanson_2007}.
-Additionally, the lateral extent of the dot is inferred by modeling the dot as a circular parallel plate capacitor, from which the radius $r$ can be estimated \cite{radius}.
-These parameters are useful for characterizing the SET as a charge sensor and verifying that the SET quantum dot reasonably matches expectations in terms of size and capacitance.
-For example, it can be seen from this analysis that the estimated dot radius is around $30$ nm, which closely matches expectations for a barrier gate separation of $60$ nm.
+These fits to the diamonds are next used to calculate key device parameters, for both the SET and SHT devices used in this study.
+The results are summarized in Table~\ref{tab:parameter_table}.
+The gate voltage lever arm $\alpha$ is given by the ratio of the diamond half-height in bias, converted to energy via $e$, to the diamond width in gate voltage.
+The Coulomb period, charging energy, and dot capacitances are determined via the Constant Interaction model, where the total capacitance of a single dot is the sum of the gate, source, and drain capacitances \cite{leo_dot,Hanson_2007}.
+The lateral extent of the dot is estimated by modeling the dot as a circular parallel plate capacitor, from which the radius $r$ can be calculated \cite{radius}.
+These parameters are useful for characterizing the SET/SHT as a charge sensor and verifying that such a quantum dot reasonably matches expectations in terms of size and capacitance.
+For example, it can be seen from this analysis that the estimated dot radii are in the range of $30 - 36$ nm, which matches expectations for the barrier gate separation of $60$ nm.
+Given that the SET and SHT are very similar in structure and were measured under different experimental conditions, it is encouraging that the properties summarized in Table~\ref{tab:parameter_table} are comparable.